theNewDynamic/melissa-del-bosque/content/article/deadliest-place-in-mexico.md

 image_credit: ''
 where_published: The Texas Observer/The Investigative Fund
 link_to_original: https://www.texasobserver.org/the-deadliest-place-in-mexico/
-description: "Who's killing the people of the Juarez Valley?
-Hint: It's not just the drug cartels.."
+description: 'Who''s killing the people of the Juarez Valley?
+Hint: It''s not just the drug cartels.'

 ---